How to Manage Accounts Payable Effectively

 Outpatient addiction treatment provider BrightView Health struggled with manual AP processes that threatened the business’s ability to grow.
 By selecting MineralTree for its AP automation solution, the company was able to process invoices much faster, view all data in one place, and improve productivity.
 Moreover, audits that used to take hours now only take minutes due to MineralTree’s analytics capabilities.

-Better AP Management Through MineralTree
+Better AP management through MineralTree

-Accounts payable workflow automation can help teams better manage their AP process.
-MineralTree’s TotalAP digitizes the entire process, so your team can improve relationships with vendors and capitalize on early payment discounts, while being able to scale your AP team’s capabilities.
+With MineralTree’s TotalAP, teams can digitize the entire process to improve relationships with vendors, capitalize on early payment discounts and scale your AP team’s capabilities.
 To learn more, request a demo today.

 State of AP Report 2021 Download